prodzilla/prodzilla/README.md

 # Prodzilla 🦖

 Prodzilla is a modern synthetic monitoring tool built in Rust.
-It's focused on surfacing whether existing behaviour in production is as expected in a human-readable format, so that even customers or stakeholders can contribute to system verification.
+It's focused on surfacing whether existing behaviour in production is as expected in a human-readable format, so that stakeholders, or even customers, can contribute to system verification.

 A SaaS option will be available soon.
 More at [prodzilla.io](https://prodzilla.io/).